 All of Crossway’s care options continue to be active whether a person is vaccinated or not.
 The LifeCare Centre and operations have not ceased in the pandemic and the various care options through Pastors and Life Groups have continued too.

-In line with the current government guidelines, up to 10 visitors per day in addition to the normal household residents are permitted.
-This may allow some smaller groups to gather in a home.
-It is strongly recommended that all be vaccinated.
-Face masks must be worn.
+In line with the current government guidelines, groups are again able to gather in private homes.
+It is recommended that all be vaccinated.